Florida Keys Things to Do

 Why Go to Key Largo and the Florida Keys

-Key Largo is the first and northernmost of the Florida Keys.
-It is the longest key and contains two state parks, a national park and a marine sanctuary.
-It is one of the top dive sites in the world.
-There is an abundance of seafood to buy and cook.
-There are great bars & grills for happy hours and watching the sunset.
-It is a great base to intimately explore the Florida Keys and the Everglades.
+Key Largo is the first and northernmost of the Florida Keys, and the longest.
+It's home to two state parks, a national park, and a marine sanctuary, making it a hub for nature lovers and one of the top dive sites in the world.
+The abundance of fresh seafood is a dream for anyone who enjoys cooking or grilling, and there’s no shortage of laid-back bars and grills for happy hour and watching the sun melt into the sea.

 Where are the Florida Keys?